 Hi-de-Hi! co-star says he ‘never stopped laughing’ on set with Ruth Madoc

-The actress died on Friday afternoon while in hospital following surgery for a fall this week.
+The actress died on Friday afternoon in hospital following surgery for a fall this week.

-Jeffrey Holland, who starred as Spike Dixon in Hi-de-Hi!, has remembered Ruth Madoc for the fun and laughter they shared on set following her death aged 79.
+Hi-de-Hi! star Ruth Madoc who died age 79 after a fall has been remembered for her fun and laughter.

+Her agent said she was “gone far too soon” after suffering a fall earlier in the week, which had forced her to withdraw from starring in the pantomime Aladdin at the Princess Theatre in Torquay.

 Madoc became a household name playing chief yellowcoat Gladys Pugh in the BBC One sitcom about a holiday camp set in the late 1950s.